kinoraw/kinoraw_repo/README.md

-#Addons Kinoraw
+# Kinoraw Repository

-a compilation of addons to improve video editing with blender's VSE
+A repository of tools to edit video with floss.

-##Kinoraw Tools addon
+## Kinoraw Tools (addon for blender 2.74)

 * Download the zip file from this page and extract it somewhere or clone the repository with this command